KarimMFadel/leetcode-problems/README.md

 237. Delete Node in a Linked List (medium)

 ===============================

-## Manipulating Numbers concepts and using loops or recursion to solve them.
+## Manipulating Numbers concepts and using loops or recursion to solve them

 1342.
 Number of Steps to Reduce a Number to Zero
 191. Number of 1 Bits